MDAnalysis/mdanalysis/CODE_OF_CONDUCT.md

 ## Enforcement

-When a report is sent to us we will reply as soon as possible to confirm receipt;
+When a report is filed, the CoC Committee will reply as soon as possible to confirm receipt;
 we strive to answer in less than 24 hours.
-We will review the incident and determine, to the best of our ability
+The CoC Committee will review the incident and determine, to the best of its ability

 - what happened
 - whether this event constitutes a code of conduct violation